-- 8. The Applicant claims that the Respondent State: - "i. violated his right to property provided under Article 17(2) of the Universal Declaration of Human Rights and Article 14 of the Charter; - failed to [grant him] access [to] the requisite internal redress mechanism pursuant to Article 2(3)(c) of the International Covenant on Civil and Political Rights (ICCPR)".
+- 10. The Applicant claims that the Respondent State: - "i. violated his right to property provided under Article 17(2) of the Universal Declaration of Human Rights and Article 14 of the Charter; - failed in its obligation to provide the requisite remedies pursuant to Article 2(3)(c) of the International Covenant on Civil and Political Rights)."